-- Emphasize the fact that understanding and accepting the diagnosis of conversion disorder is essential for proper treatment, as it allows for the patient to fully engage in treatment instead of focusing on figuring out what is wrong.
+- Emphasize the fact that understanding and accepting the diagnosis of conversion disorder is essential for proper treatment, as it allows the patient to fully engage in treatment instead of focusing on figuring out what is wrong.

-- Reach out to any other provider that the patient has, to ensure that there is a cohesive approach in the presentation and treatment of the disorder.
+- Reach out to any other provider that the patient has to ensure that there is a cohesive approach in the presentation and treatment of the disorder.

 Psychotherapy is the first-line treatment in most cases of conversion disorder.
 Different types of therapy can be useful, but the most effective throughout literature seems to be cognitive-behavioral therapy (CBT).
-CBT works by looking at the way someone thinks and feels about a situation and how that influences their behavior.
+CBT works by looking at how someone thinks and feels about a situation and how that influences their behavior.
 Predisposing factors can be analyzed, and patients should focus on improving their communication and ability to express emotions properly.
-Goldstein and his colleagues conducted one study that highlights the efficacy of CBT to treat conversion disorder; although it used a small sample size, the study showed that CBT successfully reduced dissociative seizures frequency by at least 50%.
+Goldstein and his colleagues conducted one study highlighting the efficacy of CBT to treat conversion disorder; although it used a small sample size, the study showed that CBT successfully reduced dissociative seizure frequency by at least 50%.
 Other types of therapy that may prove helpful include psychodynamic psychotherapy (individualized and best for patients that have already accepted that their symptoms may be secondary to past trauma), group therapy (this may help patients learn from and support each other), and family therapy (this may help improve communication).
 Furthermore, hypnotherapy can ameliorate functioning and physical symptoms from conversion disorder, even in particularly severe cases.
 These approaches seem to be effective, especially in the case of comorbidities, such as chronic pain conditions.
 However, hypnosis is considered a second-line treatment that may be helpful for patients with speech symptoms or sensory loss.

 Another first-line treatment that clinicians should offer in conjunction with CBT is physical therapy.
-This approach is more useful for functional motor symptoms and helps the patient feel as though their clinical team takes their symptoms seriously.
+This approach is more useful for functional motor symptoms and helps patients feel as though their clinical team takes their symptoms seriously.
 The therapist can usually decrease functional motor symptoms by encouraging normal movements and slowly working on more complex tasks at each session.
 Physical therapy can also prevent secondary weakness or true deficit caused by the patient’s functional motor symptoms.
 Hypnosis is a second-line treatment that may be helpful for patients with speech symptoms or sensory loss.